pkgranholt/Improved-search-for-used-cars/Presentation.md

 auto$offerType <- NULL
 ```

 Cars that are advertised as either very expensive or very inexpensive seem to be priced incorrectly most times, but offers for car-for-car trades or other advertisements where the price is incorrect.
 These are therefore removed.
-In addition, since the goal is to create a search for most people, extremely expensive cars (even if it's a real ad) are removed.
+This removes many ads with good information, but they are for cars that are quite expensive, considering these are used cars.
+In the end, I feel this is a worthwhile trade-off.

 ```r
 auto <- auto[price < 50000 & price > 100]